Asashou/notes/03_collections/03_collections.md

         a, b, c = myfunc(2)
         ````
     - lists
-        - denoted by **square** brackets, contain comma separated list of objects
+        - denoted by **square brackets**, contain comma separated list of objects
         - can hold anything: integers, floats, strings, etc.
         - once declared, **can** be modified: "mutable"
         - e.g. `l = [1, 2, 3]` or `l = ['a', True, 3.14]`